Southerngirl13/Responsive-Portfolio/README.md

 13. Deploy your new portfolio (now with media queries!) to GitHub Pages.

-### Submitting Your Work on [BootCampSpot]

-1. Submit the GitHub links to your portfolio repositories on GitHub.

-2. Submit the link to your (GitHub Pages) deployed site in the same input field.

 ### BONUS

 * Incorporate CSS animations in your portfolio.
 [More info here](http://www.w3schools.com/css/css3_animations.asp).